Resize and position layout items using percents or pixels (custom channel)

 Items are positioned in a custom layout by entering values into the left/right and top/bottom adjustment boxes (identified as #2/4 and #5/7 respectively in the Adjustment boxes for item resizing and positioning table above).
 The values entered into these boxes represent a portion of the total percentage (or pixels) of the layout's width or height.

-Alternatively, you can position your layout items using the keyboard by selecting the item with your mouse cursor, holding Shift and pressing the arrow keys to move the selected item by 5% in any direction.
+Alternatively, you can position your layout items using the keyboard by selecting the item with your mouse cursor, and pressing the arrow keys to move the selected item by 5% in any direction.

 Note that there is no one way to move and resize your layout items.
 The examples below are simply descriptions of one or two ways one might resize and/or position layout items.